Facing a Crisis Together

 Helping My Children Feel and Express Their Feelings in a Crisis

 Raised in a family that was a bit too honest, I scrutinize what I share with my kids.
-I lean on the side of transparency with my children.
-My response to my husband’s emergency was that daddy had a bad boo-boo inside of his head and that he may not be able to come home.
+My response to my husband’s emergency was that daddy had a bad boo-boo inside of his head and may not be able to come home.

 My daughter cried and screamed, “I want my daddy,” while my son calmly asked questions.
 Encouraging them to embrace their emotions, I didn’t try holding back my tears.
-I responded to their questions honestly, including when I didn’t know the answer to “will daddy be ok”?
+I responded to their questions honestly, including not knowing the answer to “will daddy be ok”?
 I suggested that we pray to God to bless us with daddy’s return.
+I told them to pray to God to guide the minds, hearts, and hands of the kind doctors doing their best to help daddy.

 Listening to and helping them express their verbal and nonverbal expressions of worry, sadness, and frustration played an essential role in their processing of that event.
 Expressing myself rather than avoiding my feelings or distracting them from the situation was equally critical.

-Over the month my husband spent in the hospital, we developed a systematic way of reflecting on and expressing our feelings of each day.
+Over the month my husband spent in the hospital, we developed a systematic way of reflecting on and expressing our feelings.
 We would end our day in bed together, saying what made our hearts happy, and what made our hearts sad.
 This practice of reflection has also helped my children create a deliberate practice of gratitude.

 Getting Back Into the Familiar Routine

-Because my husband’s initial recovery took place an hour away, I kept the children home from school with family for a week, to be with him through the day.
+My husband’s initial recovery took place an hour away.
+I kept the children home from school for a week.
+They spent those days with their aunts, while I went to be with him.
 While they felt good seeing me helping care for daddy, my daughter became eager to get back to her school routine.

 It’s easy to assume that kids would welcome a break from their routine, especially school, but the opposite is true.
 According to Healthychildren.org, “As soon as reasonably possible, try to follow old routines because they provide comfort and a familiar structure to a child’s daily life.
 For example, get her back in school and do not cancel celebrations like birthday parties or after-school activities that she enjoys”.